UrwahJawaid/Right-Feed/README.md

 **What is the injustice we are solving?**

-I want to deal with the injustice of how hate groups change the perception of social media users for the worse about a certain community/issue/person.
+We want to deal with the injustice of how hate groups change the perception of social media users for the worse about a certain community/issue/person.

 **Our Compassionate Solution:**